Pontiac Star Chief

-The Pontiac Star Chief is an automobile model which was manufactured by Pontiac between 1954 and 1966.
+The Pontiac Star Chief is an automobile model that was manufactured by Pontiac between 1954 and 1966.
 It was Pontiac's top trim package on the Pontiac Chieftain, with later generations built on longer wheelbases, and serving as the foundation platform for the Pontiac Bonneville.
-The car was easily identified by its chrome star trim along its sides, a feature all Star Chiefs were equipped with.
+The car was easily identified by three and four star-like trim features along varying areas of the car, a feature all Star Chiefs were equipped with star arrangements.

 First generation (1954)

 Between 1954 and 1957, the Star Chief was Pontiac's prestige model and was based on the Pontiac Chieftain.
 In 1954, Pontiac also introduced air conditioning with all the components under the hood, a first for the price range.
 Seat belts were added as options in 1956.
 The Star Chief was available in Deluxe and pricier Custom trim, with the top trim level hardtop called the Catalina.
+Three chrome star markings were featured on the rear fender in 1954.

-Prior to the introduction of the Star Chief, all Pontiacs had shared the modest wheelbase of the Chevrolet since the beginning of Pontiac.
+Prior to the introduction of the Star Chief, all US Pontiacs had shared a 122 inch wheelbase (309.9 cm) and used a modified version of Chevrolet's A platform.
 The introduction of this new premier model in 1954 was the first application of the longer 123.5 inch (313.7 cm) wheelbase of the junior Oldsmobiles and Buicks to the Pontiac division.
 The car was still on the A platform, but with 11 in added towards the rear of the frame.
 Power the first year came from Pontiac's venerable straight eight engine, with the six-cylinder not available.
 The eight produced 127 hp in the Star Chief, five more than when fitted to other Pontiacs.